BackofenLab/RNA-Playground/docs/ReadMe.txt

 Example:    Result selection
 -   after a click on a result, the input processor is selecting a table entry of the results table (id: "results")
--   the table and the entry is then sent from this class to the visualizer which highlights the entry in the table
+-   the table and the entry row number is then sent from this class to the visualizer which highlights the entry in the table

 /*-----------------------------------------------------INTERFACES-----------------------------------------------------*/